 Encouraging your toddler’s interests

 • Make a day of it: If Baby is an animal lover, take a trip to the local zoo or petting zoo.
 Toddlers who love to be physical may have a great time getting their energy out at the park, or an indoor play area for little ones.
 Tots who love creepy-crawly things may find some exhibits they’ll love at the nearest children’s museum, and for children who are fascinated by space, maybe it’s time to check and see if your town has a planetarium.
-Letting your toddler explore and discover his interests outside of the home, and connect abstract interests with the way they fit into the rest of the world will be exciting and gratifying.
+Letting your toddler explore and discover their interests outside of the home, and connect abstract interests with the way they fit into the rest of the world will be exciting and gratifying.

 Get the Ovia Parenting app